Skip to content

 Does this mean freelancing is worse?

-No — it means freelance gross revenue needs to be higher to match.
+Not necessarily — to match employed total compensation, freelance gross revenue would need to exceed the employed salary by approximately this gap to be illustratively comparable.
 Flexibility, control, and upside potential are the freelance compensation.

 Related Calculators